-- Individuals serving on the Commission on the Accreditation of Early Childhood Higher Education Programs or the NAEYC Governing Board may not serve as a consultant to programs during their term of office. - Any individual serving as a consultant to a program may not serve on the Peer Review Team for that program or serve in any accreditation decision-making role for that program. - Individuals may not serve as a consultant to a program for which they have served on the Peer Review Team until that program has received the accreditation decision associated with that site visit. - Consultants draw upon their professional knowledge and experiences to provide guidance to programs they consult for; their guidance does not represent NAEYC Accreditation of Early Childhood Higher Education Programs official policies. - Consultants should obtain all relevant accreditation documents (such as Self-Study Reports, Annual Reports, Response to Conditions, etc.) from the program with which they are consulting.
-NAEYC will not provide these documents to consultants.
+- Individuals serving on the Commission on the Accreditation of Early Childhood Higher Education Programs or the NAEYC Governing Board may not serve as a consultant to programs during their term of office. - Any individual serving as a consultant to a program may not serve on the Peer Review Team for that program or serve in any accreditation decision-making role for that program. - Individuals may not serve as a consultant to a program for which they have served on the Peer Review Team until that program has received the accreditation decision associated with that site visit. - Consultants draw upon their professional knowledge and experiences to provide guidance to programs they consult for; their guidance does not represent NAEYC Accreditation of Early Childhood Higher Education Programs' official policies. - Consultants should obtain all relevant accreditation documents (such as Self-Study Reports, Interim Reports, Response to Conditions, etc.) from the program with which they are consulting.
+NAEYC will not provide these documents to consultants. - Consultants and programs may access publicly available content on the NAEYC website, materials available in the accreditation online resource library (if the consultant and the program have login privileges) and materials used in NAEYC trainings that the program attended.
+In situations where mentors are supporting programs as part of a larger accreditation facilitation project, mentors may be given access to the online resource library.

-- Consultants and programs may access publicly available content on the NAEYC website, materials available in the accreditation online resource library (if the consultant and the program have log-in privileges) and materials used in NAEYC trainings that the program attended. - Use of a consultant does not guarantee achievement of accreditation. - Any arrangements regarding consultant fees and travel are between the consultant and the program.
+- Use of a consultant does not guarantee achievement of accreditation. - Any arrangements regarding consultant fees and travel are between the consultant and the program.